 Acute Cerebellar Ataxia

-- Exposure to certain toxins, such as lead , mercury , thallium, and alcohol
+- Exposure to certain toxins, such as lead , mercury , thallium, alcohol , and organophosphates found in insecticides

 - Cerebellar hemorrhage, abscess, blood clot, or obstruction of an artery

 - Paraneoplastic syndromes—occurs when the immune system attacks the cerebellum in the area of a cancer

 - Certain vaccinations

 - Autoimmune diseases, including multiple sclerosis

 - Genetic or metabolic disorders